zeroheure/odoo-seo/website_seo_obfuscate_link/README.md

 # Website SEO Obfuscate link

-Extend web editor to gives you the abpility to obfuscate links from search engines (for Page Rank Sculpture).
+Extend web editor to gives you the ability to obfuscate links from search engines (for Page Rank Sculpture).

 The CSS use theme color for links.
 If you need to change it, look for seo_obfuscated_link class inside the file /website_seo_obfuscate_link/static/less/seo_obfuscated_link.less